 The Colorado Blue Spruce Young Adult Book Award has been recognizing the most popular books among middle and high school students in the State of Colorado since 1985.
 This year's list of 12 titles is certainly one of the most diverse I've seen, demonstrating that Colorado teens read widely and are seeking #... more

-Banned Books Week (September 23 – 29) is an annual event celebrating the freedom to read and to seek and to express ideas, even those some consider unorthodox or unpopular.
-Don't silence stories.
+Banned Books Week (September 22 – 28) is an annual event celebrating the freedom to read and to seek and to express ideas, even those some consider unorthodox or unpopular.
+Censorship leaves us in the dark, keep the light on.
 Celebrate your freedom by reading and speaking out in support of banned books!

-The Top Ten Challenged Books of 2017 are:
+The Top Eleven Challenged Books of 2018 are: